 How is my BID levy calculated?

-The levy is set at 1.6% of the premise’s rateable value.
-The levy will remain at this % for the duration of the second term.
+The levy is set at 1.7% of the premise’s rateable value.
+The levy will be re-evaluated for annually, and re-examined should there be a re-evaluation of the rating list.

 All businesses with premises having a rateable value of £3,500 or more are liable to pay the BID levy and are invoiced annually, on a separate bill to that of their Business Rates.

-However minimum and maximum levy payments of £100 and £10,000 per hereditament will respectively apply, and charities pay a £100 annual levy.
+However minimum and maximum levy payments of approximately £200 minimum, to the maximum £10,000 per hereditament respectively.
+Registered charities will pay no more than an approximate annual levy of £200.

 The levy is collected free-of-charge by Birmingham City Council and passed to Northfield BID under favourable cash flow terms.